Complications & Symptoms of Not Eating Enough During Pregnancy: First Trimester & On

 By exploring the causes of appetite loss during each trimester, women can better understand their bodies and make informed decisions about their diet and nutrition.

-Not eating enough first trimester
+Not eating enough during the first trimester

 During the first trimester of pregnancy, many women experience a loss of appetite or changes in their eating habits.
 This experience is often attributed to hormonal changes during pregnancy, which can affect the senses of taste and smell and make certain foods unappealing.